UCL School of Management

 Ruoyu with his dog, who flew with him to London from China, in a park in Mile End, London.

-I especially enjoyed the dissertation period, where we were matched with companies of our interest and worked on one of their projects, utilising the skills gained in the previous terms and modules.
+I especially enjoyed the dissertation period, where we were matched with companies that we were interested in and worked on one of their current issues.
+It was a great opportunity to incorporate some of the skills and knowledge I'd gained on the programme to a practical business challenge.
 This is a unique opportunity provided by the UCL School of Management, and I found the whole process incredibly fulfilling.
-I gathered information, conducted my analysis, and pushed a solution toward commercialisation where it can be applied to a real-life business - this was exactly what I was looking for from a Master’s programme.

 Learn more about the three types of dissertation projects you can undertake in the MSc Business Analytics programme.